smirarab/MD-Cat/README.md

 The following options are useful to explore:

-* `-v` can be used to turn on the verbose mode.
+* `-v` can be used to turn on verbose mode.
 * `-k 50` (or some other number) can be used to specify the number of rate categories.
-Default is 50.
+The default is 50.
 * `-p 100` (or some other number) can be used to specify the number of times the optimization problem is solved, each starting from a different initial point.
 Default is 100.
 * `-l` can be used to set the length of the sequences from which the tree is inferred.
 Impacts the pseudocount used internally by MD-Cat for super short branches.
 * `-r` and `-f` can be used to set the time at the root and the leaves.